"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 Her shout split the air.
 "Everyone, wake up!
 Get dressed and leave your house now!"
 The command carried the weight of authority, magic wrapped around every word, compelling obedience.

 The once-quiet street became a river of motion and noise.
-All around them, people streamed from homes and shops, shouting for loved ones or dragging dazed children behind them.
+People streamed from homes and shops, calling for loved ones or dragging dazed children along.
 Fear and confusion painted every face.
+And through it all, the ground didn't stop shaking, the tremors kept on incerasing.

 'Two minutes have passed.
 That means six minutes left before it all blows,' Lorian thought before glancing at Selene with a nod.